-While the Visitor Center and our office are closed, the FCVB is available to assist visitors and locals.
-To reach us call 505-326-7602 and leave a message, your call will be returned shortly.
-You can also contact our staff via email.
-We ask that all Farmington businesses remember that we are here to help.
-If you have adjusted services, special hours of operation please let us know so that we can help you get the word out.
+While our Visitor Center is closed to the public at this time, the FCVB is working to assist visitors and locals.
+To reach us call 505-326-7602 or contact our staff via email.
+If you are a Farmington business that has adjusted services or are offering special hours of operation please let us know so that we can help you get the word out.
 The FCVB will continue to share information about helpful resources, as it becomes available.
-The City of Farmington COVID-19 page will serve as the official local resource for all COVID-19 information.
+The City of Farmington COVID-19 page will serve as the official local resource for COVID-19 information.

-The New Mexico Society of Association Executives will soon release a COVID-Safe Certification program for tourism businesses.
-The program will provide training modules to help owners and managers prepare to operate in a COVID-positive world, along with technical assistance and resources to ensure a safe and responsible work environment for guests and employees.
-The program will open in June.
-The FCVB will provide information on the program as soon as it is available.
+The New Mexico Society of Association Executives has released a COVID-Safe Certification program, the NM Safe Certified Program, for tourism businesses.
+The program provides training modules to help owners and managers prepare to operate in a COVID-positive world, along with technical assistance and resources to ensure a safe and responsible work environment for guests and employees.
+The program is now open.
+If you would like additional information contact Tonya Stinson.

 Additional Health & Safety Resources for Businesses